freemindlabsinc/IntelliBlog/README.md

 The items with a checkmark are already present in the source code in one way or the other.
 The remaining items indicate upcoming functionality.

-*We intend to make each of the bullet points above link to an article that explains how the concept is applied in the IntelliBlog project.
-Those articles would include screenshots and other visual aids to help you understand the concepts better.**
+* :memo: We intend to make each of the bullet points above link to an article that explains how the concept is applied in the IntelliBlog project.
+Those articles would include screenshots and other visual aids to help you understand the concepts better.*

 ## Technolgy Stack